The graphic design industry is going through some massive changes.

 Industry growth is projected to be 3%, with 11,000 new jobs added in the next 8 years.

-Graphic design job growth is considered to be below average growth for the sector.
+Graphic design job growth is below the average growth for the sector.
 It’s also slower than the average for all other occupations, as the projected percentage of employment growth in all fields is 7%.